CN-Nandhini/OneApi-FakeReviewDetection/README.md

 # Leverage OneAPI to Identify Fake Reviews for e-marketplace using NLP techniques
-###This project is based on Online Intel Hackaton on Open Innovation
+### This project is based on Online Intel Hackaton on Open Innovation
-Fake Reviews Identification using machine learning
+To design a unified framework to implement Fake Reviews Identification using ML and DL accelerations on Intel Hardware

 # Features of Intel OneAPI
 * Helps developers in creating high performance applications for HPC, AI and IoT.